emilyh1011/memory-map-fixed/projectProgress5.md

         - If lastVisited is "truthy"(not null), then that means we added at least 1 memory, so there's a valid date saved for lastVisited.
 We'll display an actual saved date for the lastVisited
         - If lastVisited is "falsy"(null), then we'll display a message for that field, informing the user to add a memory.
     - onClick Add Button: Render our AddMemory form by setting the state variable showAddMemory to true.
+    - onClick Remove Button: Remove our AddMemory form by setting the state variable showAddMemory to false and reseting add memory form fields.

     {(selectedSpace && !closeSpacePopup) ?
     <div className="relative z-[500] flex w-full h-full" >